eigenhombre/llbb/README.md

 Note the execution time is reasonably short.
 Here `llir.bb` is a small utility module in this repository used to generate LLVM IR commands similar to the two we made, above.

+The main addition here is the call to `puts`, which requires both the external function definition and the call itself.
+The `getelementptr` (warning: dragons) is used to get the address of the string constant.

 # Example 2